Elric Brothers | Other Main Characters | Military | Homunculi | Others | 2003 Anime

 - Walking the Earth: Jerso and Zampano become Al's bodyguards and accompany him in his travels while searching for a way to return to being normal human beings.

 Kimblee's chimera who betrayed him along with Darius after they were both left for dead.
-After saving Edward, they all proceeded to join Greed's
+He's half lion.

 - Big Damn Heroes: An injured and battered Heinkel ends up being the one who saves Alphonse and Marcoh from Pride and Kimblee.